tanghao-xiaomi/docs/Examples/Music_Player_Example.md

    LVX_MUSIC_PLAYER_DATA_ROOT="/data"
    ```

+   > Take LVX_USE_DEMO_MUSIC_PLAYER as an example for illustration.
+The other configurations are modified is the same way.

    1. Enter the configuration “LVX_USE_DEMO_MUSIC_PLAYER” to be searched.
 Fuzzy search is supported; for example, “music_player” will get the corresponding configuration.
 Press the Enter key to enter that configuration.
       ![img](images/021.png)